MSBradshaw/SeeNV/README.md

 # Installation

-CNViz is currently only usable on Linux based systems.
+SeeNV is currently only usable on Linux based systems.

-CNViz requires you have [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) installed.
+SeeNV requires you have [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) installed.

 Download this repo:

-`git install git@github.com:MSBradshaw/CNViz.git`
+`git install git@github.com:MSBradshaw/SeeNV.git`

 Move into the repo:

-`cd CNViz`
+`cd SeeNV`

 Run the install script:

 `source install.sh`

-The install script will create a conda envrionment called `cnviz` with all the necessary python dependancies for CNViz.
+The install script will create a conda envrionment called `cnviz` with all the necessary python dependancies for SeeNV.
 It will also download a the following external non-python tools:

 [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html)